Taking your dog for a walk around the block could cause him to contract a fatal and contagious disease …

 Spreading the Virus

 A final safety concern is that vaccinated dogs are virally active.
-This means for 21 days after receiving the parvovirus vaccine, they shed the virus every time they …
+This means for 21 days after getting the parvovirus vaccine, your puppy sheds the virus every time they …

 - Go out in the yard